GaijinEntertainment/quirrel/doc/source/reference/language/builtin_functions.rst

 .. sq:function:: table.rawin(key)

-returns true if the slot 'key' exists. the function has the same effect as the operator 'in' but does not employ delegation.
+Returns true if the slot 'key' exists. the function has the same effect as the operator 'in' but does not employ delegation.

 .. sq:function:: table.weakref()

-returns a weak reference to the object.
+Returns a weak reference to the object.

 .. sq:function:: table.tostring()